andgineer/airflow-conda/README.md

 You can play with this examples for a while.
-If you need more realistic environment to debug your own pipelines you can use [this example](https://github.com/andgineer/airflow/blob/master/docker-compose.yml) or create your own, based on this image.
+If you need more realistic environment to debug your own pipelines you can use [this example](https://github.com/andgineer/airflow/blob/master/docker-compose.yml) or create your own debug environment, based on this image.

 ### Version